welovemedia/ffmate-docs/docs/flags.md

 ## Reset Command Flags

 These flags are specific to the `ffmate reset` command, which is used to reset the status of any tasks that were marked as `RUNNING` to `DONE_CANCELED`.
-This can be useful if `FFmate` was shut down unexpectedly while tasks were in progress.
+This can be useful if FFmate was shut down unexpectedly while tasks were in progress.

 ## How Flags are Processed

-`ffmate` uses the Viper library for configuration management.
+FFmate uses the Viper library for configuration management.
 This means that flag values can often be overridden by environment variables.
 Command-line flags generally have the highest precedence.

 ## Example

-Starting the `ffmate` server with a custom port, a specific `ffmpeg` binary, and disabling telemetry:
+Starting the FFmate server with a custom port, a specific `ffmpeg` binary, and disabling telemetry:
 `ffmate server --port="3030" --ffmpeg="/opt/custom_ffmpeg/bin/ffmpeg" --send-telemetry=false --debug="queue,api"`

-Checking for updates without applying them:
-`ffmate update --dry`